denniskuzminer/final-project-denniskuzminer/README.md

 - (3 points) Unit testing with JavaScript - Jest
 - (3 points) Configuration management - dotenv
 - (3 points) TypeScript
-- (2 points) Use a CSS framework or UI toolkit - Material UI and Plotly but I'm not sure if I really like the way their components looks
+- (2 points) Use a CSS framework or UI toolkit - Material UI and Plotly but I'm not sure if I really like the way their components look
 - (6 points) Use a front-end framework - Either React or Next not sure yet
 - (6 points) JavaScript library or module - Data processing and analytics - Something like [danfo.js](https://www.npmjs.com/package/danfojs) or [data-forge](https://www.npmjs.com/package/data-forge)
 - (4 points) JavaScript library or module - Drag and Drop (not sure if I will be using this yet) - [React DnD](https://www.npmjs.com/package/react-dnd)